 Mission Fusion is a gathering of arts and cultures to build bridges within our community in and around Jefferson High School in Daly City, California.

-Mission Fusion is a fusion of performances of different cultures and styles and started in 2000.
+Mission Fusion is a fusion of performances of different cultures and art styles and was founded in the year 2000 by director Heike Mansel.
 Its dimensions and vision grew over the years.
 Performances include dances, rhythms, songs, spoken word, and traditions of cultures that are represented on Mission Street in Daly City.
 It is to this community that Mission Fusion would like to give back through the creation of a yearly performance series.
 We intend to reach out in the community, learn from our neighbors and reflect all that we’ve learned in the form of a well-researched performance.
 We continue creating this multi-cultural performance at our High School Theater.
 In addition we have taken our performances to Skyline College and City College of San Francisco, neighboring high schools and middle schools.
 The yearly shows put on at the Jefferson High School Theater have been sold out for the last 10 years.